I-129Employment / Nonimmigrant

 • 1Filing fee: $460 base (as of the April 2024 USCIS fee rule), plus $600 asylum program fee for most H-1B petitions.
 The ACWIA training fee and fraud prevention and detection fee also apply for H-1B.
 Verify all applicable fees at uscis.gov before filing.

-• 4For H-1B cap-subject filings, the employer must first be selected in the annual lottery (registration window is typically March 1–17).
+• 4For H-1B cap-subject filings, the employer must first be selected during the USCIS-announced registration period in March.

 • 7Change-of-status applicants (e.g., F-1 to H-1B) often have a cap-gap that requires careful timing.